UT Health Austin Doctors Make the Austin Monthly Magazine 2019 Top Doctors List

 4 UT Health Austin physicians were recognized as Top Doctors in the January 2019 Issue of Austin Monthly magazine.
 These physicians were nominated by other licensed physicians as the best in their medical specialty or among the best in the nation in their medical specialty.
 Each physician nominee is carefully screened based on their educational and professional experience by a physician-led team of Castle Connolly researchers who select top doctors on a national and regional level.
 This is the second year that UT Health Austin physicians have been recognized for this honor.

 How are doctors selected for Austin’s Top Doctors?

-David Paydarfar, MD is interim director of the Mulva Clinic for the Neurosciences at UT Health Austin.
-He previously served as Professor and Executive Vice Chair of the Department of Neurology at the University of Massachusetts Medical School, and as Associate Faculty of the Wyss Institute for Biologically Inspired Engineering at Harvard University.
-He received his B.S. in Physics (summa cum laude) from Duke University and M.D. from the University of North Carolina at Chapel Hill, and completed his residency training in neurology at the Massachusetts General Hospital and Harvard Medical School.
-He is a Fellow of the American Neurological Association and an Investigator of the Clayton Foundation for Research.
+David Paydarfar, MD, serves as Interim Director for UT Health Austin’s Mulva Clinic for the Neurosciences.
+He previously served as a professor and the Executive Vice Chair of the Department of Neurology at the University of Massachusetts Medical School as well as an associate faculty member of the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+He earned his medical degree from the University of North Carolina at Chapel Hill and his bachelor’s in physics from Duke University.
+He completed a residency in neurology at the Massachusetts General Hospital/Harvard Medical School.
+He is a fellow of the American Neurological Association and an investigator of the Clayton Foundation for Research.

-*Consulting Clinician: A medical specialist who, though not a member of the UT Health Austin professional staff, works as part of a care team to help to ensure our patients comprehensive access to the clinical expertise and services they need to address their unique condition, situation or circumstance.
+*Consulting Clinician: A medical specialist who, though not a member of the UT Health Austin professional staff, works as part of a care team to help ensure our patients are provided with comprehensive access to the clinical expertise and services they need to address their unique condition, situation, or circumstance.